 But don’t disable any security software though.
 Just follow the steps below to do it.

 Step-1: You have to open Task Manager first.
-So, press Shift + Ctrl +Esc keys at the same time to open Task Manager.
+So, right click on the taskbar and choose Task Manager.

-Step-2: After that, go to Startup and find out the unnecessary processes with high startup impact.
+Step-2: After that, go to Startup and then click on Status to sort the Enabled processes, then find out the unnecessary processes with high startup impact.
+Right click on them and then click Disable.

 Method 3 – Update Graphics Card Driver